deswong/aquariumcontroller/DISPLAY_TESTS.md

-# Display Manager Test Suite
+# ⚠️ ARCHIVED: Display Manager Test Suite

+> **Notice:** This document is archived.
+Ender 3 Pro display support and associated tests have been **removed** from the project.
+See [OLED_DISPLAY_TESTS.md](OLED_DISPLAY_TESTS.md) for current OLED display tests.

 ## Overview

-Comprehensive unit tests for the DisplayManager class that controls the Ender 3 Pro LCD12864 display.
+Historical unit tests for the DisplayManager class that controlled the Ender 3 Pro LCD12864 display (removed).

 ## Test File